 Do not apply for the SSN before your check-in at Human Resources or with the Faculty Records Office.

 If Human Resources provides you with SSN appliation assistance, your Social Security card will be mailed to Caltech.
 Once it is received, you will be contacted so that you can pick it up from Human Resources.
 While you are waiting for your SSN application to be processed, you will receive pay from Caltech.

-Individual Taxpayer Identification Number (ITIN).
 If you or your dependents are not eligible for the SSN but you have a tax reporting obligation, you must apply for an ITIN.
 If you or your dependents need an ITIN, you may be eligible to apply for an ITIN before you file your taxes or at the same time as you submit your tax filings.
-Procurement Services has General ITIN Information about the ITIN application process on their website, under the Vendor and Supplier Guides.
-See also the IRS website for further information.
+See the IRS website for further information.